Indatus/paladin/readme.md

-Paldadin — v0.4.0
+Paladin — v0.4.0
 ====================================

 Android Dependency Manager for libraries that aren't packaged as .jar or .aar.
-Paldadin fells your dependencies like boss.
+Paladin fells your dependencies like boss.

 If you have any feedback, don't hesitate to reach out to me on Twitter [@jonathonstaff](https://twitter.com/jonathonstaff).
 I'm still actively developing this, and I understand there are some limitations - this is still in alpha.